Michele Vasconcelos: Chicago Red Stars, 2018–2020

-Vasconcelos appeared in 6 matches for the Red Stars at the NWSL Challenge Cup.
+Vasconcelos appeared in six matches as a substitute for the Red Stars at the 2020 NWSL Challenge Cup.

 Utah Royals FC, 2020

-On September 10, 2020, Utah Royals FC acquired Vasconcelos from the Red Stars in exchange for $55,000 in allocation money.
+On September 10, 2020, Utah Royals acquired Vasconcelos from the Red Stars in exchange for $55,000 in allocation money.
+Vasconcelos requested the trade to be closer to her family.

+Kansas City NWSL, 2020–2021

+On December 7, 2020, ownership of Utah Royals FC was transferred to a group in Kansas City, Kansas.
+The team was subsequently relaunched as an expansion team and temporarily renamed Kansas City NWSL, and the league transferred all of Royals FC's roster rights to the new club, including Vasconcelos's contract.

+On April 26, 2021, Vasconcelos scored the expansion Kansas City team's first home goal at Children's Mercy Park in the 77th minute of a 1-3 loss to Houston Dash in a 2021 NWSL Challenge Cup match.

-Sevilla FC, 2021
+Sevilla FC, 2021–2022

-On September 1, 2021, Kansas City loaned Vasconcelos to Sevilla FC for one season.
+On September 1, 2021, Kansas City loaned Vasconcelos to Sevilla FC of the Spanish Primera División Femenina for one season.